 What To Do: Fill up the reservoir with fluid as soon as you can.

 What it means: Your headlights are turned on.
-Use your headlights when it is starting to get dark or drivers many not see you!
+Use your headlights when it gets dark so drivers can see you!
 Do remember to turn them off when you park!

 Fog Lamp Indicator Light

-So these are all the important car dashboard symbols you need to know.
-If there are any missing, do let us know so we can add them in!
-And if you’re looking to keep your car in tip top condition, maybe check out myTukar!
+So here are all the car dashboard symbols you need to know.
+If there are any missing, let us know so we can add them!
+And if you are looking to keep your car in tip-top condition, maybe check out myTukar!
 We offer maintenance packages that cover your every need!